 You should also avoid using Bottom Navigation Bar for projects that are not dedicated for mobile devices.
-Bottom tabs on wider screens looks strange and take to much space without any additional benefits.
+Bottom tabs on wider screens look strange and take to much space without any additional benefits.

 What to use instead of Bottom Navigation

-If you already discovered that your app does not need mentioned UI element, what other navigation pattern should be used instead?
+If you already discovered that your app does not need mentioned UI element, what another navigation pattern should be used instead?

 If your solution has only two major features or more than 5 but less than 7 (Bottom Navigation should have from 3 to 5 elements) – use the Tabs pattern known from Material Design.

 Tabs also make the app easy to explore.
 Switching between views in simple.
 Tabs are presented near the app bar, so the whole navigation elements are nearby.
 What’s more, they may be scrolled.
-While Bottom Navigation do not allows this type of interaction, tabs guidelines recommends this behavior in some situations.
+While Bottom Navigation does not allow this type of interaction, tabs guidelines recommend this behavior in some situations.